Michael Sundquist, founder of Cool Company tells us about growing freelance businesses.

 Michael Sundquist: I’m born and raised in Stockholm, but I went to the University of Hull in London, UK, where I got my bachelor’s degree in business management.
 Which lead me to 10 years in management consultancy, followed by another 10 years in leading and developing sales forces.
 I was approached by Cool Company in 2017 and was sincerely impressed with the concept to enable freelancers to grow their business without having to start their own company.
 I first joined the company as a sales manager but took over as CEO at the beginning of 2019.

 How does Cool Company innovate?

 Michael Sundquist: We are one of the forerunners in enabling the freelance and consultancy market for those that do not wish to have their own company but still want to freelance.
 We also help the company side work with flexible staff by removing the many administrative burdens it entails.
-It is really about making the labor market available to more people and fulfills more needs.
-This can only be done by constantly developing our offering and following the development of the labor market.
+It is really about making the labour market available to more people and fulfilling more needs.
+This can only be done by constantly developing our offering and following the development of the labour market.
 By doing this, we create the most sustainable and secure solution possible – for both freelancers and companies.

 How has the coronavirus pandemic affected your business, and how are you coping?